jonathans-razor/sky-pulse/README.md

 Local Storage: Save user preferences or recent searches using local storage.

-Baseball Card: Not sure what you mean by “baseball card.”
-Could you clarify?

 Search Capability: Implement a search feature to find weather data for specific locations.

 Autocompleting Dropdowns: Enhance user experience by suggesting location names as users type.